KatVentus/CustomerSuccessGuide/servicelevels.md

 Inquiry regarding a routine technical issue; information requested on application capabilities, navigation or configuration; bug affecting a small number of users.
 Acceptable workaround available.

 ## Service levels based on plan
 We currently have three plans available for SaaS.
-Please note that reponse times depends on the plan and the severity of the issue.
+Please note that reponse time depends on the plan and the severity of the issue.

 ### Basic Plan
 24x7 access to customer knowledgebase, documenatation, whitepapers and support forums.